Laci1953/HiTech-C-compiler-enhanced/README.md

 The results are spectacular.

 Large C source files can now be compiled, without any problem (see the TESTS folder for some examples).

+The C compiler's modified source files are included.